hotwax/oms-documentation/deployment&configuration/tathya/charts-creation/selectingDatabase&ExecutingQueries.md

 5. **Add Chart Details:** Enter a descriptive name for the chart, select the desired chart type, and configure additional settings as needed.
 6. **Create Chart:** Click on the `Create Chart` button to generate the chart based on the dataset created from the specific query.

-### 2- Creating Chart When Specific Subset is not Available
+### 2. Creating Chart When Specific Subset is Not Available

 Creating charts in Tathya without specific queries is essential for flexible data analysis.
 This feature allows users to prepare for future data scenarios by initially including all available data, even when subsets may not exist at the time of dataset creation.